 On April 17, Rick was helping Lisa shift her furniture, having borrowed Dale’s truck.
 However, he had to rush home to return his borrowed truck and planned to return to his girlfriend the following day.
 But he never returned or contacted Lisa again.
 When Allan Sr. failed to reach his son, he filed a missing person report on April 18, 2015, at 9 pm.
 The officers followed every lead they found but could not locate Rick.

-On December 18, Trevor Thompson stumbled upon a human leg bone riding his dirt bike in the sprawling high desert town of Llano near 228th Street and Fort Tejon Road.
+On December 18, Trevor Thompson stumbled upon a human leg bone while riding his dirt bike in the sprawling high desert town of Llano near 228th Street and Fort Tejon Road.
 He described the scene, saying, “There was a couch covering the grave.
 You could see where the animals dug up whoever was there.”
 The police arrived to locate the body of an individual lying face down in a shallow grave.
 The victim had been hogtied, duct tape wrapped around the head, and the hands tied behind the back.
 The officers collected DNA samples from Allan Sr. to find the corpse belonged to Rick.
 An autopsy report stated he was strangled to death.

 Upon receiving the missing person report, the investigators questioned the last person to see Rick – his girlfriend, Lisa Simonsen.
 She told the officers Rick was “really upset” after he received a text from Dale urging him to return his truck immediately.
-She claimed the two got into a minor argument, and Rick had to drive two hours back to drop the vehicle.
+She claimed the two got into a minor argument, and Rick had to drive two hours back to drop the car.
 The investigators decided to interview Dale, and they received a surprising and suspicious admission.
 According to Deputy District Attorney Justin Cocker, Dale told the detectives he had been involved in a physical fight when Rick returned.

 Dale claimed Rick escaped the scene by jumping over his fence and contended he had not seen Rick ever since.
 He even informed the officers he had reported the altercation to the Sheriff’s department.
 The show played his 911 call recording, wherein he stated, “We got into a fistfight.
 I beat the living crap out of him (Rick).”
 Dale claimed the physical altercation began because his neighbor, Laura Vasquez, had complained to him about Rick purportedly stealing thousands of dollars and a bracelet from her.

 Dale claimed that’s why he was enraged with his employee, ordering him to get off his property immediately, leading to a physical fight.
 He told the investigators he had seen Rick hit his head while scaling his fence before running toward the desert.
-This made the officers concerned whether Rick might be lying seriously hurt somewhere and need immediate medical attention.
+This made the officers concerned whether Rick might be lying somewhere seriously hurt and in need of immediate medical attention.
 They interviewed Laura to learn Rick was her business partner and had even resided in her home for a brief period.
 While her loan of $25,000 was a strong motive, the investigators ruled Laura out as a suspect as her alibi checked out.

 Laura told the investigators she had told Dale about an alleged relationship between Rick and Debbie, which might have enraged the partner.
 However, Rick’s friends refused to believe he took off without his dog and other personal belongings.
 With Rick’s phone switched off, the investigators had no luck tracing him.
 The case became more complex when the officers learned Zip was missing after a few days, with Rick’s landlords claiming he might have returned for his dog.
 The authorities also came across dozens of messages on Rick’s social media, celebrating his disappearance and blaming his promiscuity.